brothman01/React-Plugin-for-WordPress-Boilerplate/README.md

 	</a>
 </p>

-## Installation

-- Download the .zip from this repository.
-- Head to your WordPress admin dashboard and navigate to 'Plugins > Add New' and upload the .zip file you downloaded in step 1.
-- Activate the plugin.
-- Enjoy :)

 ## Initial Setup

 Clone the boilerplate into the plugins folder of your WordPress installation, change the working directory to the new folder.
-Run `npm start` before you get started developing for dev mode (only you testing the plugin) then when you are ready to release the plugin to the world run `npm build`.
+Run `npm install` and then `npm start` before you get started developing for dev mode (only you testing the plugin) then when you are ready to release the plugin to the world run `npm build`.

 ## License